 Monitoring wells and data management systems are in use in the Basin to record and compare groundwater elevations to evaluate pumping impacts and for monitoring the performance of the basin relative to the various Sustainable Management Criteria.
-SCWD's ASR project would inject treated drinking water into the Basin during the wet season, storing injected water for use during the dry season and accumulate stored water for use during droughts and to recharge the Basin.
-Sustainable groundwater levels may allow SCWD to also extract groundwater when needed.
+SCWD's ASR project would inject potable drinking water into the Basin during the wet season, storing injected water for use during the dry season and during droughts, along with allowing the stored water to recover the Basin.
+Groundwater levels exceeding minimum thresholds may allow SCWD to also extract additional groundwater when needed.

 SCWD's ASR project is a conjunctive use project that will be managed to ensure no negative impacts to any of the additional GSP elements outlined in GSP Section 2.1.4.
-Injection of surface water treated to drinking water standards is expected to support groundwater replenishment and improve progress toward the Basin's sustainability goals to protect groundwater supplies against seawater intrusion and maintain or enhance groundwater levels where groundwater dependent ecosystems exist, as well as provide drought supply to City water system customers.
+Injection of surface water, treated to potable drinking water standards, is expected to support groundwater replenishment and improve progress toward the Basin's sustainability goals.
+An ASR project will help protect groundwater supplies against seawater intrusion and maintain or enhance groundwater levels where groundwater dependent ecosystems exist, as well as provide drought supply to City water system customers.